riatelab/bertin/README.md

 #### Parameters

 - **step**: Gap between the points (default:20)
+- **operator**: "sum" for absolute quantitative data or "mean" for relative data (default: "sum")
+- **geoprocessing**: "intersection" (intersection between polygons and grid squares.
+Assignment of values in proportion to the intersected area) or "dotinpoly" (considers each grid square and assigns the value of the underlying polygon or the weighted average of intersecting polygons. ).
+(Default: "intersection")
 - **blur**: radius of the kernel defined in [d3.blur2](https://github.com/d3/d3-array/blob/main/README.md#blur) (default: 0)

 All other parameters are the same as for [choropleth maps](https://github.com/neocarto/bertin#choropleth)